Cart

 Don’t forget about the impact of great pillows.
 When you’re comfortable and properly supported, you’re less likely to toss and turn, which means less motion for your partner to feel.
 Investing in a full set of quality bedding creates a more inviting and restful environment, encouraging deeper, more peaceful sleep for both of you.

-Care for Your Mattress for Long-Term Performance
+How to Care for Your Mattress for Years to Come

 Once your bed is set up, a little routine maintenance will keep it feeling new.
 While older mattresses needed to be flipped, most modern designs, especially foam and hybrid models, are built with a one-sided construction.
 Instead of flipping, you should rotate your mattress 180 degrees every three to six months.
 This practice ensures even wear and helps maintain its supportive structure and motion-isolating properties over time.